Don't miss our 2020 Pride stories about empathy and inclusion from the Range team.

 Across the country, there are city-wide events taking place throughout much of this month to celebrate love and the diversity of identity within the LGBTQ community.
 You’ll find talks with activists and public figures, workshops and seminars, happy hours and parties, smaller parades and marches, and quite a bit more.
 You might even have a friend at a company that is hosting their own Pride celebration, and there’s a good chance guests are welcome.

 We’ve come a long way since Christopher Street Liberation Day on June 28, 1970, the first Gay Pride march in US history.
-Today, nearly 50 years later, Pride marches and events take place throughout the country and around the world, bringing together hundreds of thousands of spectators and participants, including large corporations. 👭👬👫
+Today, 50 years later, Pride marches and events take place throughout the country and around the world, bringing together hundreds of thousands of spectators and participants, including large corporations. 👭👬👫

 Showing up and cheering from the sidelines is all you have to do to be a part of Pride.
-So if you’re wondering what’s happening for Pride in your city, here’s a helpful calendar of parade and events taking place around the world this year.
+So if you’re wondering what’s happening for Pride in your city, here’s a helpful calendar of parades and events taking place around the world this year.

 We might already be halfway through Pride Month, but there’s still so much time for your company to find ways to celebrate.